jbrains/CrystalfontzLcdDisplayDriver/README.md

 This is a really simple Ruby driver for connecting to a USB-based Crystalfontz LCD.
 I use this for my training course Agile Design: Beyond the Basics.
 It probably has no other value, but if you can use it, then feel free.

+## Update Ruby 3

+The HTTP server in this project is `shotgun`.
+As of December 1, 2022, `shotgun` is not guaranteed to run on Ruby 3.
+I have no plans to upgrade this project to run on Ruby 3.

 ## Update 2020

 I no longer own this LCD, so I have no idea whether this code is still helpful.
 If you have a Crystalfontz device and this code helps you, then **please tell me which device you have**.
 Did you have to change the code?
 How?
 I might want to buy a new LCD and that information could be handy.
 Thanks.